Dragonriders of Pern (picture book game)

 Dragonriders of Pern is a 1984 picture book game published by Nova.

 Gameplay

-Dragonriders of Pern is a picture-book game similar in design to Ace of Aces, in this case involving numbered full-page illustrations portraying wingmates attempting to burn Thread as in the Dragonriders of Pern novels.
+Dragonriders of Pern is a picture-book game with a similar design to Ace of Aces, in this case involving 115 numbered full-page illustrations portraying wingmates trying to burn Thread as in the Dragonriders of Pern novels.

 Reception

 Lester W. Smith reviewed Dragonriders of Pern in The Space Gamer No. 75.
 Smith commented that "I found Dragonriders of Pern to be my second-favorite set in the picture-book series, just behind the Handy Rotary planes, and recommend it to anyone, diehard McCaffrey fan or not.
 At [the price] it may not be a bargain, but it is a good value for the money."